lowrycito/handbook/pages/study-manual-general-handbook-24.md

 For senior service missionaries, the bishop, stake president, and missionaries counsel together to identify local opportunities to serve.

-For young service missionaries, the service mission leaders identify appropriate service opportunities.
-The missionary’s parents or guardians generally participate in the discussion.
+For young service missionaries, the service missionary advisers identify appropriate service opportunities.
+The missionary’s parents or guardians may participate in the discussion.

 Service may be provided in person or remotely using technology.
-Leaders may use the following resources to find information about service opportunities:
+Advisers may use the following resources to find information about service opportunities:

 - Internet: [ChurchofJesusChrist.org/service-missionary](https://www.churchofjesuschrist.org/service-missionary "https://www.churchofjesuschrist.org/service-missionary") or [SeniorMissionary.ChurchofJesusChrist.org](https://seniormissionary.churchofjesuschrist.org/srsite/catalog "https://seniormissionary.churchofjesuschrist.org/srsite/catalog")
 - Phone: 1-801-240-4914